wmhilton-stoplight/platform-docs/7.-projects/project-settings.md

 # Project Settings

-Use project settings to change the name and other project information, move a project to a group, and manage web project versions and Git branches, and more.
+Use project settings to change the name and other project information, move a project to a group, manage web project versions and Git branches, and more.

 Project owners and administrators can modify project settings.